 Red hat disappears from CDC director’s bookshelf during remote testimony after social media speculation

-Director of the Centers for Disease Control Dr. Robert Redfield had a red hat on display behind him while testifying before Congress Tuesday.
+Director of the Centers for Disease Control Dr. Robert Redfield sat in front of a bookcase with a red hat on display as he testified before Congress Tuesday, prompting speculation on social media that it could possibly be a Trump campaign "Make America Great Again" hat after it was removed from the shot.

-But that hat was later taken down – amid speculation on social media that it could possibly be a Trump campaign "Make America Great Again" hat.
+But a CDC spokesperson told Fox News the hat is actually a Denison University hat, and it was removed because it "looked like it was sitting on [Redfield's] head."

 On Tuesday morning, the hat could be seen resting on a bookshelf beside books and family photos.
 Later in Redfield’s testimony, the hat was nowhere to be seen.